FBI extends FIFA scrutiny to World Cup host bids of Russia, Qatar

 BLATTER PRESSURE

-The international police organization Interpol put two former top FIFA officials on its wanted list at the request of U.S. authorities.
-It issued "red notices", which are not arrest warrants, for Warner, and Nicolas Leoz, the ex-head of South America's soccer federation.
+The international police organisation Interpol put two former top FIFA officials on its wanted list at the request of U.S. authorities.
+It issued "red notices", which are not arrest warrants, for Warner, and Nicolas Leoz, the ex-head of South America's football federation.

 FIFA has denied that another senior official, Secretary General Jerome Valcke, was involved in a $10 million payment approved by the South African Football Association that lies at the heart of the U.S. investigation.